Camino Route Overview: Camino Primitivo

 The official route goes from Oviedo to Santiago, a distance of 316 kilometers.
 It joins the popular Camino Francés in Melide.
 Most people walking the Primitivo choose this routing.

-However, there are quite a few pilgrims who start on the Camino del Norte in Irún or San Sebastián.
-They then veer off the Norte at Villaviciosa and head south to Oviedo.
+However, some pilgrims who start on the Camino del Norte in Irún or San Sebastián veer off the Norte at Villaviciosa and head south to Oviedo.

 Some pilgrims want to earn their Compostela by doing a shorter 100-kilometer route, but don’t want to start in crowded Sarria.
-They start in Lugo, walking 101 kilometers on the Primitivo and Francés.
-More on how to claim your Compostela here.
+At 101 kilometers, starting in Lugo can fit that bill.

-There is also routing that takes the Camino San Salvador from Leon, north to Oviedo, joining the Primitivo there.
+There is also a route that takes the Camino San Salvador from Leon, north to Oviedo, joining the Primitivo there.
 This adds 120 kilometers to the trek.

 How to Get Onto the Primitivo